cakey/ekon/README.md

 * pass through round number so can sell off at end
 * clean up logging
 * cleanup buy/sell confusion
+* ability to turn off logging
+* tournament harness with different parameters

 Done:
+* only accept integer values
 * allow only % of edges
 * allow to move to same location
 * buy price should be < sell price